Rules and Regulations

 Please see section 3.5 for more information on vote kicking.

-3.2 Trades and Replacements
+3.2 Trades and Substitutions

 Trades